jonassiewertsen/statamic-how-to-addon/README.md

 <img src="https://github.com/jonassiewertsen/statamic-how-to-addon/blob/master/HowToAddon-show.png?raw=true" alt="How To Addon Single Video">

+### License
+This Addon is paid and commerical software.
+A license from the Statamic Marketplace is needed in order to use it in production.

 ### Photo used on Statamic Marketplace
 The Photo has been taken by Jan-Christoph Elle Siewertsen.
 It is NOT allowed to use this photo without license.
 [Jan-Christoph Elle Siewertsen](http://janchristophelle.com/)